SCUBA Diving in the British Virgin Islands

-Interested in SCUBA diving British Virgin Islands?
+Are you interested in SCUBA diving in the British Virgin Islands?

 You don’t even have to bring your dive gear with you.
-Many of the yacht charters that offer SCUBA diving have an assortment of SCUBA equipment on board.
+Many yacht charters that offer SCUBA diving have an assortment of SCUBA equipment on board.
 Most will have a professional divemaster if not an Instructor.
 These SCUBA professionals will take you “resort diving” or certify you.

 The water is generally around 85 degrees during Summer and late 70s during Winter.